tivrama/Translations/README.md

 ##Flow

 - BEFORE FLOW: JSON is downloaded to pc from from HUB
 1) Customer name is filled in and language options are selected
-2) Json is uploaded to client and Posted to server with customerName and with language options
+2) JSON is uploaded to client and Posted to server with customerName and with language options
 3) Post to DB with customerName, jsonFile, languageOptionsJson
 4) Server uses languageOptionsJson to parse out relevent fields from jsonFile.
 Creates new filteredJson which is converted to CSV
 5) CSV is sent in response to Client.